Easter ESL Activities, Games and Worksheets

 ESL Easter Activity - Vocabulary: Crossword, Writing Clues, Describing, Guessing - Pair Work - Intermediate (B1) - 30 minutes

-In this free Easter vocabulary activity, students complete a crossword by describing and guessing words related to Easter.
+In this enjoyable Easter vocabulary activity, students complete a crossword by describing and guessing words related to Easter.
 In two groups, students invent and write down clues for the Easter words shown on their crossword.
 Next, students pair up with someone from the other group and take it in turns to ask their partner for a clue to one of their missing Easter words.
 Their partner reads out the clue and the other student tries to guess the word.
 If the student guesses the Easter word successfully, they write it on their crossword.
 If not, their partner continues to give more clues until the student is able to guess the word.

 What's the Word?
 Preview